From the Unreal Engine (https://vimeo.com/31193419)

 Remote TA office hours:

-Game Programming introduces students to concepts of computer game development, including 2D and 3D modeling, character design, animation, game art, basic game AI, audio and video effects.
+Game Programming introduces students to concepts of computer game development, including scene modeling, physics engines, animation, character rigging, game AI, and the basics of game UI, audio effects and networking.
 The course will help students build the programming skills needed to turn ideas into games.
-Both runtime systems and the asset pipelines will be covered.
 Students will work on various game programming exercises with the Unity game engine and a final game development project.